infovelocity/devsite/content/blog/python-getting-topic-counts.md

 #'https://source.unsplash.com/random/400x300/?travel','https://source.unsplash.com/random/400x300/?architecture','https://source.unsplash.com/random/400x600/?buildings',#'https://source.unsplash.com/random/400x300/?city','https://source.unsplash.com/random/400x600/?business']
 ---

-# Listing the Number of Messages in Kafka for Each Partition using Python

 Apache Kafka is a powerful distributed event streaming platform that often involves monitoring and managing the data in various partitions of a topic.
 In this article, we'll explore how to use Python to determine the number of messages in each partition of a Kafka topic.

 ## Prerequisites